Ultraviolet-Ninja/GradleCenturion/CONTRIBUTING.md

 ## Areas of Contribution

-I'm looking for contributors to help tackle some of the **unhandled puzzles** or to **fix one of the few UI issues** I'm having with the project.
+I'm looking for contributors to help tackle some of the **unhandled puzzles** or to **fix the one UI issue** I'm having with the project.
 Unhandled puzzles can be seen in the [Progress file](Progress.md) at the base-level of the project repository.
+The ways that someone can contribute is through creating a function solution to the puzzle and/or make the UI for gathering the important puzzle info from the manual expert (See the next section for more details).
 To claim that you'll be tackling a certain puzzle, please add a comment to the [discussion board](https://github.com/Ultraviolet-Ninja/GradleCenturion/discussions/134).
 After approval, create an issue on the given page so that we can discuss further instructions.